kangwei01/fongkangwei-dsa4213-assignment3/README.md

 # DSA4213 Assignment 3 — Parameter-Efficient Fine-Tuning with LoRA
+This repository and its contents were submitted as part of
+**NUS DSA4213: Natural Language Processing for Data Science** in AY 25/26 Semester 1.
 **Author:** Fong Kang Wei
 **Files:**
 - `FongKangWei_Assignment_3_Report.pdf` – Written report with methodology, results, and analysis